s386Fall2023/s386Fall2023.github.io/_assignments/05webscraping.md

 ## \#1
-Using `requests`, `BeautifulSoup`, and `pandas`, create a DataFrame of the [140 Essential Action Movies](https://editorial.rottentomatoes.com/guide/140-essential-action-movies-to-watch-now/) as selected by Rotten Tomatoes. (*Note: I do not endorse or encourage watching movies on this list*)
+Using `requests`, `BeautifulSoup`, and `pandas`, create a DataFrame of the [140 Essential Action Movies](https://editorial.rottentomatoes.com/guide/140-essential-action-movies-to-watch-now/) as selected by Rotten Tomatoes. (*Note: I do not necessarily endorse / encourage watching movies on this list*)

 Your DataFrame should have 140 rows and 4 or 5 colums: